VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance.
 - Make disbursement of this per parcel payment to municipalities contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town.
+- Per parcel payment may be administered and normalized by proposed regional appraisal districts
 - Per parcel payment is to be X, funded by Y, with estimated annual cost of Z.

 ## 2.2 Proposed Financial Incentive Model